 Shape Shifter is a tool for mapping data to the Strategic Environmental Archaeology Database (SEAD)

-It is a declarative data transformation framework that uses YAML configurations to harmonize diverse data sources into target schemas by providing a helpful visual interface for creating, managing, and testing these transformation configurations.
+This is a tool that lets us save “recipes” to take a dataset that we would like to upload into SEAD and describe all of the necessary transformations needed to accomplish that.
+Or, said in more formal database terms, “Shape Shifter is a declarative data transformation framework that uses YAML configurations to harmonize diverse data sources into target schemas by providing a helpful visual interface for creating, managing, and testing these transformation configurations”.

 Obtain a login

-In order to use SEAD Shape Sifter you will need a log in.
+In order to use SEAD Shape Sifter you will need to log in to the system.
 You can obtain one by talking to Roger Mähler , who developed the tool.

 Getting Started